Using Machine Learning to Optimize Portfolio Weights

 The assets in the table are presented in the same order as they appear from left to right in the cluster tree produced by the hierarchical clustering of the correlation matrix.
 During the process, the clustering analysis correctly classified the three U.S. equity ETFs in the same cluster as they are most similar to one another.
 It also classified the two fixed income ETFs in one cluster, and then grouped all the ETFs into one big cluster in the end.
 The resultant weights from an inverse variance allocation in the algorithm are less concentrated than the minimum-variance portfolio in Table 1, rendering better diversification.
 The annualized standard deviation of this portfolio for the same sample period is 4.98%.
 Although the Markowitz minimum-variance portfolio has a lower in-sample risk, its concentrated holdings are susceptible to idiosyncratic risk and are thus likely to yield a higher out-of-sample variance.

 One outcome of the HRP algorithm - as is the case for traditional risk parity strategies - is that lower risk assets such as fixed income will receive more weight than you may want in order to balance the risk from each asset in the portfolio.
-For example, in the HRP portfolio above, the weights of the two fixed income ETFs add up to 74.66%.
+For example, in the HRP portfolio above, the weights of the two fixed income ETFs add up to almost 75%.
 Professional money managers like hedge funds would use leverage (borrowed money) to increase the total portfolio risk to an acceptable level in return for a higher average return, while maintaining the benefits of risk diversification.
 However, managing a leveraged portfolio is not practical for most investors.

 If your risk tolerance calls for a higher allocation to equity than in the HRP portfolio, we modify the HRP procedure and determine the weights separately for the equity and the fixed income portions of the portfolio.
 In Table 3, the HRP algorithm was carried out in two stages to generate a traditional 60/40 portfolio.